 Executive/Administrative/Managerial (EAM) staff in the coming year.
-The goals for 2020 represent the actual number of EAM staff employed as of April 2020.
-It is important to note that the number of EAM staff employed by the college is so small, that just one hire or departure can have a dramatic impact on the relative percentage of minorities in leadership positions.
-Additionally, EAM positions do not turnover at the same rate as other positions.
+The goals for 2021 represent the actual number of EAM staff employed as of March 2021.
+It is important to note that the number of EAM staff employed by the college is very small, and just one hire or departure can have a dramatic impact on the relative percentage of minorities in leadership positions.
+Additionally, EAM positions have not turned over at the same rate as other positions.